SitoGomez/microservices/README.md

 - [ ] Make postman in sync with file in project

 - [ ] Remove unnecesary grafana container at the moment

+- [ ] Remove user data from user in auth module